IzaanQaiser/thinkback-ai/readme.md

  # thinkback

- note: this repository needs to be cleaned fully. it is a mess right now. tomorrow hopefully
+ note: this repository needs to be cleaned fully. it is a mess right now. tomorrow hopefully.
+SOON IN SHA ALLAH

 This repo follows my **Ideas-to-Apps** system to turn ideas into full MVPs using ChatGPT as co-founder and CTO.